 Variations on Greek Pasta Salad with Orzo

 As is, this salad is considered Greek.
 However there are some fabulous additions if you want to lean towards a more mediterranean style orzo salad with feta.
-Adding chickpeas makes this a hearty summer salad main.
-It’s SO good with slabs of grilled sourdough too.
+Adding chickpeas, or serving a side of grilled Sourdough Bread or Pan Fried Asparagus turns this recipe into a hearty main.

 - Chickpeas: For a protein rich and hearty Greek orzo salad with chickpeas, add about 2 C cooked chickpeas.
 If using canned, drain and rinse the beans before adding them to the salad.
 Taste for salt.

 - Chopped Spinach: I love adding greens to pasta salads and chopped spinach is fabulous in this recipe!
-Include about 3-4 C packed to make it a Greek orzo salad with spinach and feta.
+Include about 3-4 cups packed to make it a Greek orzo salad with spinach and feta.
 Simply chop or slice the spinach into ribbons.

-- Artichoke Hearts: For added texture, flavor and bulk, try adding about 2 C chopped artichoke hearts.
+- Artichoke Hearts: For added texture, flavor and bulk, try adding about 2 cups chopped artichoke hearts.
 If marinated, give the artichokes a good rinse before adding to the salad.

 Love Greek flavors?
 Give my Greek Pita Sandwiches a go!